CVS Interview Questions

 • What inspired you to become a pharmacist?

-• Why should we hire you as our pharmacist?
+• Why should we consider you for the pharmacist position?

 • How do you keep up to date in the pharmacy field?

-• How would you continue to give excellent customer service when the pharmacy becomes extremely busy?
+• How would you continue providing excellent customer service when the pharmacy is extremely busy?

 • Have you administered vaccines in the past?